kunal-visoulia/Fullstack-Ecommerce-Project/README.md

 3. Validation for Checkout Page using new FormControls.
 We also needed to define getter methods to access these customer info FormControls in the HTMl template to get the actual status, list of errors,etc. ex int template we do, firstName.invalid to check if validation failed.
 We only dispaly validation error if user has interacted with the form.
 When the user changes field value, the control is marked as dirty and when the field loses focus, the control is marked as touched.

+4. custom Validator Rule: our current form validation for customer info passes if you only use whitespaces to fill firstname and lastname.
+Created new custom validator class, notOnlyWhiteSpace

 Used Spring Data JPA(Persist data in SQL stores with Java Persistence API using Spring Data and Hibernate), Lombok, Rest Repositories(Exposing Spring Data repositories over REST via Spring Data REST) and MYSQL Driver dependencies.